Starfish-develop/Starfish/docs/grid_tools.rst

  1. `PHOENIX spectra <http://phoenix.astro.physik.uni-goettingen.de/>`_ by T.O.
 Husser et al 2013
  2. Kurucz spectra by Laird and Morse
  3. `PHOENIX BT-Settl <http://phoenix.ens-lyon.fr/Grids/BT-Settl/>`_ spectra by France Allard

+All interactions with the grid are designed to be abstracted such that the user can easily extend to add a new spectral grid simply by writing a new class which inherits :obj:`RawGridInterface`.

 .. inheritance-diagram:: RawGridInterface PHOENIXGridInterface KuruczGridInterface BTSettlGridInterface
    :parts: 1